sclaussen/health/README.md

 - The rest of my family also uses vinegar as a topping oil (higher carb footprint).

-- We cook eggs in organic coconut oil (MCTs, higher smoke point).
+- We cook eggs in organic coconut oil or avocado oil (MCTs, higher smoke point).

 - We cook most everything else in organic avocado oil (high smoke point).